pendle-finance/external-integration/README.md

 #### Asset fields
  - chainId: chainId of the integrated assets
  - address: Address of the integrated assets (PT token address for PT integrations, LP token address for LP integration, etc)
+ - subtitle: short additional info to distinguish multiple flavours of the same market supported by the same protocol, like 2 different looping strategy for the same PT (max 20 characters)
  - integrationUrl: Link to the page that integrated the asset
  - description: Description of the asset (max 120 characters).